AlexQwett/road-to-data-analyst/Docs/table_documentation.md

 - One customer has many pets.
 - Unique customer phone number.
 Family members can't use the same phone number.
-- Email null.
+- Email is optional.
 Not all customers have email.